 - Schedule daily routines for all tasks.

-- Keep an appointment book for all dates that need to be remembered.
+- Keep an appointment book for all dates.

 - Displays of anger